Your link text

 Luke 1: 39-56

-The promise helps us handle unexpected turns that come into our lives, whether the turn comes from God or elsewhere?
+Affirmation of the promise helps us handle unexpected events in our lives, whether the even comes from God or elsewhere?
 You have this feeling that God wants you to do something, but you are not really sure.
 Then along comes what you believe to be a confirmation, a feeling or urge that this is the answer.
 BUT IS IT FROM GOD?
-Was it a feeling from God, or was it a feeling that is self-centered?
+Was the feeling from God, or was it a feeling that was self-centered?

-One test that helps us to decide if the urges are from God or from our own selfish desires is to ask yourself this question, "Will this answer benefit others."
+One test that will help you decide if the feelings are from God or from our own selfish desires is to ask yourself this question, "Will this answer benefit others."
 If your answer is yes, then you are on the right track.
+Move forward.

 Mary Visits Elizabeth